akt0001c/AirBnbVacationRentalPlatform/README.md

 ## Technology Stack
 List and provide a brief overview of the technologies used in the project.

+- Java
+- SpringBoot
+- Mysql
-- Node.js
+- Hibernate
-- Express.js
+- Spring Security
-- MongoDB
+- Lombok
-- Other libraries/modules
+- Swagger